ekwan/cctk/tutorial/dipeptide_conf_search/README.md

 The high-level results can be subjected to the same elimination of redundant conformers, which yields 7 final structures.

-Although we chose input structures with a 10 kcal/mol difference in energies, the output files are all within roughly 3 kcal/mol -- this may be due to increased shielding of dipole/dipole interactions due to implicit solvation.
+Although we chose input structures with a 10 kcal/mol difference in energies, the output files are all within roughly 5 kcal/mol (∆G) -- this may be due to increased shielding of dipole/dipole interactions due to implicit solvation.

 ```
 (cctk) [dipeptide_conf_search]$ python analyze_final.py "output/*v2*.out"